port-labs/example-port-organization-data/README.md

 ### Running the python script

-To use the python script:
+To use the python script, run these commands:

 ```bash
 pip install -r ./requirements.txt